Main Content

 Staff members across UW offer digital accessibility support and consultation, from clarifying requirements to teaching how to make digital content accessible.
 Send a detailed message to help@uw.edu – this will be routed to a relevant team who can best address your needs, and status be tracked through our online ticketing system.

-New tools for Canvas course accessibility
+New tools for improving course document accessibility

 - TidyUP helps identify content you no longer need in your Canvas course so you can archive or delete it, allowing you to focus your attention on the materials that students will access.